-(2) How environmental variation (e.g., UVR, resources) alters these interactions and their population-level consequences
+(2) How does environmental variation (e.g., UVR, resources) alter these interactions and their population-level consequences

-I find that using theory as a guide can provide a powerful foundation for understanding patterns and processes in natural systems.
-This exciting challenge motivates much of my research.
+I use theory as a guide to understand patterns and processes in natural systems.

-My work typically combines theory from several different fields:
+My work combines theory from several different fields:

-What do the stage structure and stability of host populations have in common?
-They are both parasite-mediated
+What do the stage structure and stability of host populations have in common? both are parasite-mediated

 Synopsis: Across multi-year, multi-lake field surveys and multiple in situ mesocosm experiments where we created experimental epidemics, we show that during epidemics of a virulent fungal parasite (Metschnikowia bicuspidata):